openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 New: Client Image Position control for Testimonial Widget.
 New: Background Hover Effect control for Testimonial Widget.
 New: Rating Hover Color control for Testimonial Widget.
-Tweak: Replaced deprecated Elementor PHP Methods for Widgets.
+Tweaked: Replaced deprecated Elementor PHP Methods for Widgets.
-Tweak: Animating Pie Chart when in view.
+Tweaked: Animating Pie Chart when in view.
-Tweak: Improvements to the Testimonial Widget.
+Tweaked: Improvements to the Testimonial Widget.
-Fix: Border and Padding issues fixed on 'Video' Widget.
+Fixed: Border and Padding issues fixed on the 'Video' Widget.
-Fix: TablePress fatal error after deactivation.
+Fixed: TablePress fatal error after deactivation.
-Fix: Submenu icon render issue.
+Fixed: Submenu icon render issue.
-Fix: Minor css fix for Sticky On Scroll Up.
+Fixed: Minor css fix for Sticky On Scroll Up.
-Fix: Minor js error with OnePageScroll Module.
+Fixed: Minor js error with OnePageScroll Module.

 Version: 2.2.2 (14-04-2021)
-New: 'Text' option for 'Header Offcanvas' widget menu.
+New: 'Text' option for the 'Header Offcanvas' widget menu.
 New: 'Info Text' tooltip option to 'Pricing Table' Widget.
 New: 'Vertical Alignment' control added for 'Icon Box' Widget.
-Fix: Compatibility issues with Elementor 3.2.0.
+Fixed: Compatibility issues with Elementor 3.2.0.
-Fix: Minutes typography options for 'Countdown Timer' Widget.
+Fixed: Minutes typography options for the 'Countdown Timer' Widget.

 Version: 2.2.1 (08-03-2021)
-New: Added Responsive Alignment Control for Category List, Page List and Post List Widgets.
+New: Added Responsive Alignment Control for Category List, Page List, and Post List Widgets.
-Fix: Missing dependency issue with One Page Scroll Module.
+Fixed: Missing dependency issue with One-Page Scroll Module.
-Fix: Category Query were empty for Woo Product Carousel Widget.
+Fixed: Category Query was empty for Woo Product Carousel Widget.

 Version: 2.2.0 (02-03-2021)
 Improve: Minor bug fix and code improvements.